pasosdeJesus/stable-sl/README.md

    notifications --a method that has to be improved.
 5. The on-ramp version in production can make payments in mainnet in USDT or GoodDollar limited to small amounts.
-   The development version runs on Alfajores and makes payments in Mock USDT and Mock GoodDollar (deployed by us).
+   The development version runs on Sepolia and makes payments in Mock USDT and Mock GoodDollar (deployed by us).